How To Grill The Best Lemon and Rosemary Lamb Chops

 Whenever I find myself having the urge of sinking my teeth into lamb chops, I usually go full-on Italian -- soak the meat with garlic, lemon, and herbs -- or go Indian style, where I end up using a yogurt-based marinade and throw in some coriander, cinnamon, and cumin in it.

-I absolutely adore both, but this time, my taste buds kind of betrayed me.
+I absolutely adore both, and I know easy recipes for both, too, but this time, my taste buds kind of betrayed me.
 I gave up and decided to combine both instead.
 Yes, this is an Italian-Indian lamb chop recipe, which worked perfectly.
 I was so excited to get my cooking done I think I might have put too much of the best lump charcoal on the grill.
 In the end, I managed to pile them all at the center so I'd have more room to move the meat cuts so it wouldn't burn.

 Are you ready?
 Let's get started!